 Neighborhood Bikeway Plan

 Imagine a network of safe and enjoyable streets to ride your bicycle on that connects you to other neighborhoods and destinations including schools, parks, transit stops, and businesses.
-Let’s make that dream a reality!
-You can help!
+We want to make that dream a reality!

 What is a neighborhood bikeway?

 - Shift biking and walking from being recreational only to a viable transportation option to get to most destinations.

 - Move us beyond designing bicycle facilities for the ‘spandex crowd’ to making bicycling safe and convenient for all ages and abilities.

 - Encourage biking and walking as a means of creating vibrant and healthy communities, regardless of age, gender, ability, ethnicity, or economic background.